aodhanlutetiae/dj_reading/docs/source/index.rst

 [Especially chapter 3, Some elements of data analysis and chapter 4, Harnessing the power of statistics]

-Nguyen, An (ed.).
-News, numbers and public opinion in a data-driven world.
+Nguyen, An (ed.). *News, numbers and public opinion in a data-driven world*.
 Bloomsbury, 2018. `Library resource <https://librarysearch.cardiff.ac.uk/permalink/f/1tfrs8a/44CAR_ALMA51144864580002420>`_

 Paulos, John Allen. *A Mathematician Reads the Newspapers*.
 Penguin, 1995